Does Cytomel Help with Weight Loss? Dosing guide + How to use it

 Why would you care about how quickly the T3 is absorbed into your body?

-The fact that serum levels are high isn't really the problem, the problem is that some tissues (mostly cardiac tissues) are very sensitive to T3 hormone.
+The potential problem is that some tissues (mostly cardiac tissues) are very sensitive to T3 hormone.

-Most thyroid hormone activates cellular response through a nuclear receptor and through changes in genetic transcription (changes in enzymes, DNA, etc.).
+The majority of thyroid hormone receptors in the cells respond through a nuclear receptor which results in changes to genetic transcription (changes in enzymes, DNA, etc.).

-But in cardiac tissue T3 has a direct ionotropic and chronotropic effect.
+But, in cardiac tissues, T3 has a direct ionotropic and chronotropic effect (10).

-That means in higher doses it can directly cause an increased heart rate and increased force of contraction.
+This means that higher doses of T3 can directly result in an increased heart rate and an increased force of contraction in the heart.

-Generally the sensation of palpitations is more concerning to the patient than it is medically relevant, but obviously too much constant force on the heart is not a good thing either.
+Generally the sensation of palpitations is more concerning to the patient than it is medically relevant, but obviously, an increased force on the heart is not a good thing either.

 This is where SR T3 comes into play...

-The delayed release allows for more stable serum levels of T3 which means your cardiac tissue doesn't get hit with high doses all at once.
+The delayed release allows for more stable serum levels of T3 which means your cardiac tissue doesn't get hit with a high dose all at once.